litlfred/ITI.VHL/input/pagecontent/volume-1.md

   <p id="fX.X.X.X-2" class="figureTitle">Figure X.X.X.X-2: Use Case Issue and Utilize VHL for a (set of) Health Document(s) Process Flow</p>
 </figure>

-The process of a VHL Holder requesting a VHL to a set of health documents from a VHL Sharer and subsequently sharing them to a VHL Receiver is illusrated in Figure X.X.X.X-2.
+The process of a VHL Holder requesting a VHL to a set of health documents from a {{ linkvhls }} and subsequently sharing them to a {{ linkvhlr }} is illusrated in Figure X.X.X.X-2.

-The interaction between a VHL Holder requesting a VHL to a single health document from a VHL Sharer and subsequently sharing them to a VHL Receiver is illusrated in Figure X.X.X.X-2.
+The interaction between a VHL Holder requesting a VHL to a single health document from a {{ linkvhls }} and subsequently sharing them to a {{ linkvhlr }} is illusrated in Figure X.X.X.X-2.

 <figure >